Green Bond funds a portfolio of sustainable projects, like innovative technology and energy positive property developments.

 MIRIS's team of innovators have deep industry experience.
 These individuals are backed by some of the world’s most notable investors and the standards they operate under are certified by reputable external evaluators.

-MIRIS projects are tracked so you can see exactly where your money is going and the impact it’s making on the planet.
-There are also external auditors monitoring the sustainability of the project.
+MIRIS projects are tracked and reported on, so you can see exactly where your money is going and the impact it’s making on the planet.

 You get to make sure your money is invested in projects that make a difference